pin3da/Manual-Maratones-UTP/README.md

 _______
-brought to you by Manuel Felipe Pineda and Diego Alejando Martinez
+brought to you by Maratones-UTP